amplience/dc-integration-tester/README.md

 # dc-integration-tester

-This tool is useful for testing integrations with dc-demostore-integration and the credentials for them.
+This tool is useful for testing integrations with dc-integration-middleware and the credentials for them.
 Integrations are located at `./integrations.json` or `$HOME/.amplience/integrations.json` and should contain a JSON object with keys for each vendor configuration.

 ```json
 {